omgmog/omgmog.github.com/pages/now.md

 ---
 title: Now
 permalink: /now/
-last_modified_at: 2025-12-24T12:00:00
+last_modified_at: 2026-02-25T10:50:31
 ---

-Welcome to my "Now" page!
-'What is a "Now" page?' you ask?
-Here's how [nownownow.com](https://nownownow.com) describes it:

-> [&hellip;] a website with a link that says “now” goes to a page that tells you what this person is focused on at this point in their life.
-For short, we call it a “now page”.

-So basically yeah, this is what I'm currently up to and what I'm using to do it.
-If the timestamp below says it's been a while since this page was last updated, maybe [give me a poke](https://social.omgmog.net) or something?
+This is what I'm currently up to and what I'm using to do it.
+If the timestamp below says it's been a while since this page was last updated, maybe [give me a poke](https://social.omgmog.net) or something? ([What's a now page?](https://nownownow.com))

 {% if page.last_modified_at %}
 {:.updated}